 Hi, I’m Nearcyan, a 20s male living in Austin, Texas.
 I love talking about, creating things in, and learning about a variety of topics including machine learning/AI, software engineering, web development, information security, digital privacy, decentralized systems, cryptocurrencies and finance, rationality and incentive structures, music and music theory, Japanese culture and anime, and many others.
 As 2021 I now spend the vast majority of my time in machine learning and artificial intelligence (and occasionally longevity) and their applications to end-users as I believe this field will have, by far, the largest impact on the lives of others in the near-future.

 If you think we’d get along well, seriously consider reaching out to me about anything.
 I love discussing ideas, learning new things, and creating things, regardless of if those things are software projects, music, literature, or anything else more esoteric.
-Feel free to chat with me about anything at all via Twitter, email (first letter of the English alphabet @ this domain), Discord (near0cyan#4603, remove the ‘0’), or IRC (ask me via email or anywhere else).
+Feel free to chat with me about anything at all via Twitter, email (first letter of the English alphabet @ this domain), Discord (near0cyan#4603, remove the ‘0’), Matrix (ask via another medium), or IRC (ask via another medium).